jasonalshamary/hungryadmin/content/pages/consulting.rst

 .. class:: center

-I'm available for remote consulting via Google Hangouts with your team.
-My primary consulting area currently revolves around SaltStack and its implementation.
-If you or your team is interested in hiring me to work on your project feel free to email me: forrest.alvarez@gmail.com
+If you need remote consulting (primarily focusing on SaltStack) I'm available to work with your team.
+Feel free to email me: forrest.alvarez@gmail.com